• Skip to primary navigation

 Notes

 This is a simple traditional rhubarb crumble, however if you wish you can add 1tsp of ground ginger to the rhubarb.
-Alternatively some finely diced stem ginger and 1 tbsp ginger syrup also makes a great pairing with the sour rhubarb.
+Alternatively some finely diced stem ginger and 1 tablespoon ginger syrup also makes a great pairing with the sour rhubarb.

 Fruit crumble is a versatile dish.
 Feel free to substitute rhubarb with the fruits of your choosing.
 Apple and cinnamon, mixed berry or stone fruit crumbles all work really well with a crumble topping.